raymondbutcher/pretf/docs/api/workflow.md

 from pretf import workflow

-def run():
+def pretf_workflow():
     workflow.create_files()
     return workflow.execute_terraform()
 ```

 ## custom

-Calls the `run` function from the specified Python file.
+Calls the `pretf_workflow()` function from the specified Python file.
 This is useful for having a custom workflow that is used by multiple pretf.py files in different directories.

 Signature: